abdelabuu/csc340-su25-team1/README.md

   - Register an account
   - Purchase (“Buy Car”)
   - Leave reviews
   - View their purchased cars
+  - add new car

 ---